 In this section, we introduce our simple semi-supervised learning framework for semantic segmentation.
-Different from CCT~\cite{ouali2020semi}, which need to design auxiliary decoders for different perturbations, our method can be applied to any existing segmentation network as introduced in Algorithm \ref{algorithm}.
-Given a small set of labeled training examples and a large set of unlabeled training examples, the small set of labeled training examples are exploited to train a teacher model with standard cross-entropy loss.
-We then use the teacher model to generate pseudo labels on unlabeled images with a test-time augmentation.
-In order to save disk space when processing a large set of unlabeled training examples, following Naive student \cite{chen2005naive}, we only generate hard pseudo labels, i.e. one-hot vectors.
-Then, we train a student model with strong augmentation to make full use of the unlabeled data.
-As the data distribution will be disturbed by the strong augmentation, we employ the \emph{DSBN} to resisting the influence of data distribution.
-Moreover, motivated by \cite{wang2019symmetric}, for the sake of anti noisy labels, we develop a new loss function, self correction loss(\emph{SCL}). \emph{SCL} is used to anti noisy labels and anti ignore labels.
-Finally, following \cite{chen2005naive}, we iterate the process by putting back the student as a teacher to generate new pseudo labels and train a new student.
+Different from CCT \cite{ouali2020semi}, which needs to design auxiliary decoders for different perturbations, our method can be applied to any existing segmentation network, as shown in Algorithm~\ref{algorithm}.

+Given a small set of labeled training examples and a large set of unlabeled training examples, the small set of labeled training examples are exploited to train an initial teacher model using the standard cross-entropy loss.
+We then use the teacher model to generate pseudo-labels on the unlabeled images with a test-time augmentation.
+Following the Naive student method \cite{chen2005naive}, we only generate hard pseudo-labels, \textit{i.e.}, one-hot vectors.
+Then, we train a student model with \textit{strong augmentation} to make better use of the unlabeled data.
+Thus, the data distribution in a batch is disturbed by the strong augmentation process, causing mismatch to that of the samples processed by weak/standard augmentation.
+Here, we propose the distribution-specific batch normalization (DSBN) to alleviate the negative impact of this batch distribution mismatch.
+Moreover, motivated by the symmetric cross entropy \cite{wang2019symmetric}, in order to learn with potentially noisy labels, we develop a new loss function, namely, self-correction loss ({SCL}). {SCL} is used to accommodate learning with noisy labels.
+Finally, as in \cite{chen2005naive}, we iterate the process by putting back the student as a teacher to generate new pseudo-labels and train a new student.

 \lstset{ backgroundcolor=, basicstyle=\fontsize{8.5pt}{9.5pt}\fontfamily{lmtt}\selectfont, columns=fullflexible, breaklines=true, captionpos=b, commentstyle=\fontsize{9pt}{10pt}, keywordstyle=\fontsize{9pt}{10pt}, stringstyle=\fontsize{9pt}{10pt}, frame=tb, otherkeywords = {self}, }